browsefile/backend/README.md

 For configuration details see wiki
 ![alt text](https://lh5.googleusercontent.com/MMH_UOn6EDAkT5CVjxChms1VOgdqlacuGUUogAnrsPwUafnX1TA5d4EmXPblTNFLCOQuO1fFEfGtpgP96pR1=w1920-h976-rw)

+ℹ INFO: Sep 2019
+-added possibility to download content as .m3u playlist

 ℹ INFO: June 2019

 -added tls support
+-added authentication in URL, gives possibility to generate links for download without entering login and password

 ℹ INFO:  Jan 2019

 -modified share, now it is possible to view share like user's file(not only download), added separate menu.
-Possible to restrict share to the specific users, all registered users, or all users(even not registered).
+Possible to restrict share to the specific users, all registered users, or by external link behind DMZ.

 -db and cli replaced with one single config file.
 When you create a new user for the first time, set "firstRun":true, this will read "open/not hashed" password, and replace it with hash.